 - If you cannot afford a lawyer, one will be appointed to represent you before questioning begins

 - If you waive your rights and speak with the police, your statement may be used as evidence against you.

 How is bond set for cases?
 After a person is arrested, he is typically taken before a magistrate.
 In most cases if you are arrested after the court is closed, the magistrate will come to the police station set a bond.
 If that amount is too high or if no bond is set, a hearing may be held before a judge and a request for bond may be made at that time.
-A decision made by a district court or juvenile court judge may be appealed to the Circuit Court.
+A decision made by a district court or juvenile court judge may be appealed to the Superior Court.

 How do lawyers set fees?
 We base our fee on the nature of the offense, the location in which the offense occurred, whether there has been serious injury to any party, and after a consideration of a person’s past criminal involvement.
 We do offer a free consultation for all cases.

 What is the difference between a felony and a misdemeanor?
 In Massachusetts, a felony is any offense that carries the possibility of a state prison term.
 A felony conviction requires you to provide a one-time DNA sample to the Massachusetts State Police Labs and you must pay the cost of giving this DNA Sample.
 A misdemeanor is a less serious offense punishable by a fine and/ or a house of correction sentence of not more than of 2 ½ years.

 Should I plead guilty or not guilty?
 This question can only be answered after a thorough discussion with your attorney and after your attorney has investigated the case.
 Decisions such as what plea to enter, whether to accept a plea bargain, and whether to have a jury trial, should only be made after you have a full understanding of your situation.